university-of-york/uoy-design-patterns/src/pages/13-pagination.md

 ## Pagination

-For when we need to show pagination, for news articles, events listings, search results, and so on.
+<p class="lead">For when we need to show pagination, for news articles, events listings, search results, and so on.</p>

 Each `page` link is an _atom_: